LaurenWollaston/Module-10/README.md

 # SVG Logo Generator       [![License: CC0-1.0](https://licensebuttons.net/l/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)

 ## Description

 Automatically generates an SVG file of a shape the user selects through inquirer with 3 letters they entered on top of it.
 The user can enter any hex code for a color or any keyword the node 'color-name' package contains.
 The file is saved to the folder you run the index from as logo.svg.

 ## Installation

 have node, download the repo, npm i, node index

+to run the jest test type npm run jest

 ## Acceptence Criteria

 WHEN I am prompted for text
 THEN I can enter up to three characters
 ✔️